aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionTap.md

 Single this angle will be used as the new entity.`sprite` y angle, they end up working out when limited to digital movement inputs because moving always sets entity.`flip` in a consistent manner and these angles works with this.

-However, when using analogu movement inputs, it's possible to move while entity.`flip` doesn't follow.
+However, when using analogue movement inputs, it's possible to move while entity.`flip` doesn't follow.
 In such case, it can lead to unexpected behaviors where entity.`sprite` or the action itself doesn't take place in an expected spot.

 ### `Bee`'s tap action ([Beemerang Toss](../Field%20abilities.md#beemerang-toss))
 This action only happens when `playerdata[0]`'s `animid` (not its entity.`animid`) is 0 which should mean that their entity.[animid](../../Enums%20and%20IDs/AnimIDs.md) is `Bee`.